graphpaperpress/Sell-Media/readme.txt

 = 1.4.9 =
 * Collections are now password protected
 * Collections now have featured images/icons
-* Fixing issue were shipping value was not properly formatted for PayPal
+* Fixing issue where shipping value was not properly formatted for PayPal
 * Fixing issue where markup was not showing/displaying properly for items with one license
 * Sub-collections now supported